Please note that I am taking a year out from counselling, and am planning to reopen my practice in September 2022.

 Therapy for women

 I offer a specialist counselling service for women.
 As we move through life, relationships happen or don’t happen, friendships are easy or hard.
 Grief comes, in one way or another.
 We try to find fulfillment and meaning in a world where that doesn’t always come easily.
-One of the most important parts of my work is creating a warm, non-judgmental space to enable you to speak about whatever it is that’s important to you.
-This in itself can be transformational, but also enables us to find the way forward together, to move you through whatever is hard, or towards where it is you want to be.

 I have a number of years experience working with women and girls, both around experiences of gender based violence and addiction, but also with broader themes that affect us all.
 These include issues such as anxiety, depression, stress, PTSD, loss and bereavement, self-esteem, and grief.